dclong/blog/misc/content/2019-03-11-python-poetry-tips.markdown

 Status: published
-Date: 2020-04-12 11:54:46
+Date: 2020-04-12 21:56:27
 Author: Benjamin Du
 Slug: python-poetry-tips
-Title: Manage Your Python Project USING Poetry
+Title: Manage Your Python Project Using Poetry
 Category: Computer Science
 Tags: programming, Python, poetry, build tool, dependency management

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
+**

 [Poetry Documentation](https://poetry.eustace.io/docs/)

 ## Usage

     :::bash
     poetry new proj

     :::bash
     poetry init

 ## Updating poetry